czg-sci-42ver/csapp3e/asm/README.md

 #### L3
 - unluckily my cpu doesn't support that and don't have *PMC*s related with L3.
 ### comparsion after adding `L2` related
+#### terminology explanation
 - view `perf list` to select events.
   - `breakdown` [meaning](https://interviewnoodle.com/cache-problems-cache-penetration-cache-breakdown-cache-avalanche-9b866483e2b7) (Better see its reference which has more **explicit** examples shown): 1. `penetration` ~~can be seem as fetching from disk~~ is one type of attack by using `non-existence data to frequently attack the application` and caused sequential cache miss because 'it will not be written to the cache'.
 2. `breakdown` is similar to fetch from mem.
 3. `Avalanche` is just too many requests ("multiple hot keys fail at the same time").
 Here they are meaningful requests.
 Think of e-commerce Platform requests at the shopping festival.
   - [L1 prefetcher](http://iccd.et.tudelft.nl/Proceedings/2007/Papers/5.1.4.pdf) and L2 meaning.
 It is to 'prevent cache pollution' and store to later put them in corresponding cache (L1 prefetcher -> L1 cache).
-    - So [17h_60h] p167 just means not to fetch into L2cache.
+    - So [PPR_17h_60h] p167 just means not to fetch into L2cache.
 But just use L2cache to offer service to L1 cache.
 So [`Core`](https://github.com/torvalds/linux/blob/995b406c7e972fab181a4bb57f3b95e59b8e5bf3/tools/perf/pmu-events/arch/x86/amdzen2/cache.json#L184C26-L184C30) means `L1`.
 (Also see [this](https://unix.stackexchange.com/questions/326621/what-are-kernel-pmu-event-s-in-perf-events-list) related with intel)
   - `l2_request_g1.cacheable_ic_read` related PMCx060 and PMCx061 are ~~not~~ related with L1 miss. ~~So ignore them.~~ Only use `l2_request_g2.ic_rd_sized(_nc)` to test whether avx fetch *sized* data *cacheline*.
     - also see [uprof_doc] p38 for **metric group**.
   - `ls_hw_pf_dc_fill.ls_mabresp_rmt_cache` here shoule be 0, because my cpu only has one numa.
 This can be seen from [lstopo](#lstopo) and cmds: